 So what is a Robo Advisor?
 It’s an investment company that helps you invest with the aid of technology.
-And because they make the best use of new technologies they can allow you to invest at a fraction of the costs that Canadians will typically pay.
+And because they make the best use of new technologies, they can allow you to invest at a fraction of the costs Canadians typically pay.
 And that’s why the Robo’s are here – Canadians pay the highest mutual fund investment fees in the developed world.
-Those high fees can eat up a significant portion of your investment returns over time – even more than half.
+Those high fees can consume a significant portion of your investment returns over time – even more than half.
 Those high fees are destroying the wealth of Canadians.
 But thankfully, there’s a better way for those that want a managed investment portfolio.

-A Robo Advisor can help you invest with fees that are in the range of 50% to 80% cheaper.
-That can be life changing; potentially it might allow you to retire with a portfolio that is almost twice as generous, or you might be able to retire several years earlier.
-Those lower fees will usually allow you to better reach any investment goal, even saving for a house, or your child’s education.
+A Robo Advisor can help you invest with 50% to 80% cheaper fees.
+That can be life-changing; potentially, it might allow you to retire with a portfolio that is almost twice as generous, or you might be able to retire several years earlier.
+Those lower fees will usually allow you to reach any investment goal better, even saving for a house or your child’s education.

 And don’t let that word ‘Robo’ scare you.
 There are no robot advisors.
-In fact, while popularized, the moniker Robo Advisor is not all that accurate.
-At all of these investment companies there are many human advisors and customer service representatives ready to help.
+While popularized, the moniker Robo Advisor is not all that accurate.
+Many human advisors and customer service representatives are ready to help at all of these investment companies.
 You can usually communicate by way of online chat or email as well.